OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 have otherwise used `$(Process)`.
 Note that there is nothing special about the names `plusone` and `NewProcess`, you can use any names you want as variables.

-**2. Submit multiple jobs with one or more distinct variables per job**<a name="foreach"></a>
+## 2. Submit multiple jobs with one or more distinct variables per job<a name="foreach"></a>

-Think about what's different between each job that you want to submit.
+Think about what's different between each job that needs to be submitted.
-Will each jobs use a distinct input file or set of software parameters?
-Do some of the need more memory or disk space?
-Do you want to use a different software or script with each job on a common set of input files?
-Using `queue <var> from <list>` in your submit files can make that possible! *var* can be a single user-defined variable or comma-separated list of variables to be used anywhere in the submit file.
+Will each job use a different input file or combination of software parameters?
+Do some of the jobs need more memory or disk space?
+Do you want to use a different software or script on a common set of input files?
+Using `queue <var> from <list>` in your submit files can make that possible! *\<var\>* can be a single user-defined variable or comma-separated list of variables to be used anywhere in the submit file.
-*list* is a plain text file that defines each *var* for each job to be submitted in the batch.
+*\<list\>* is a plain text file that defines *\<var\>* for each individual job to be submitted in the batch.

 Suppose you need to run a program called `compare_states` that will run on on the following set of input files: `illinois.data`, `nebraska.data`, and `wisconsin.data` and each input file can analyzed as a separate job.

-To create a submit file that will submit all three jobs, first, create a text file that lists each `.data` file (one file per line).
+To create a submit file that will submit all three jobs, first create a text file that lists each `.data` file (one file per line).
 This step can be performed directly on the login node, for example: